 We are mindful of our duty under the Equality Act 2010 to ensure that consideration of equality issues forms part of our routine, day-to-day decision making and operational delivery.
-Within this plan we have included our statutory equality objectives under the Equality Act 2010 (Specific Duties) regulations 2011 within this IRMP.
+Within this plan we have included our statutory equality objectives under the Equality Act 2010 (Specific Duties) regulations 2011.